 Shar was always an avid dog lover but in 1999 after being introduced to dog agility the sport became a passion.
-She began by training Meg’n, a small dark red Golden Retriever with lots of spunk.
-Since Meg’n was really her husband’s dog Shar helped to train her and then gave her handling duties over to Norm.
-Meg’n went on to become the First Golden in Colorado to earn a MACH and ADCH and went on to compete and climb the title ladder until she retired at 11 years of age.
+She began by training Meg’N, a small dark red Golden Retriever with lots of spunk.
+Since Meg’N was really her husband’s dog Shar helped to train her and then gave her handling duties over to Norm.
+Meg’N went on to become the First Golden in Colorado to earn a MACH and ADCH and went on to compete and climb the title ladder until she retired at 11 years of age.
 Wanting to get in on the handling fun Shar got another Golden, Kenzi, who earned 2 MACH’s, ADCH Bronze and competed in 4 National Championships until she died from Lymphoma at an early age in her life.
 Shar then moved on to compete with another Golden Retriever dynamo named Tar’n, and they amassed numerous achievements and continued to climb the agility success ladder.
 In 2011 Tar’n was a National Finalist for USDAA Performance Grand Prix, an honor bestowed on very few dogs in their lifetime.
-In June 2014 Tar'n became the 3rd Golden Retriever to ever acheive the USDAA Agility Dog Champion GOLD title.
+In June 2014 Tar'n became the 3rd Golden Retriever to ever achieve the USDAA Agility Dog Champion GOLD title.
 (ADCH GOLD) and she earned MACH3 and PACH2..
 In 2013 Shar and Tar'n won Regional Master Challenge Biathlon in P22" and Tar'N retired in 2017.
-Shar continues to compete with Rev’n, who is Tar'ns daughter and they have accumulated 3 MACHs and in 2018 Rev'N competed in the World Championship Finals in Grand Prix.
-In 2014 Shar started competing with Cruz'N a border collie who has both MACH and ADCH and in 2019 competed in World Championships for Grand Prix placing 3rd.
+Shar went on to compete with Rev’N, who is Tar'Ns daughter, and they accumulated 5 MACHs, a Bronze ADCH and a Lifetime Achievement Bronze.
+In 2018 Rev'N was a world finalist in USDAA Cynosport Grand Prix.
+Sadly Rev'N passed away in 2019.
+In 2014 Shar started competing with Cruz'N a border collie who has 2 MACHs and an ADCH Bronze and in 2019 was a Cynosport world Grand Prix finalist and finished 3rd overall.

 In addition to competing with her dogs, Shar is also a well-known and accomplished trainer, coach and seminar presenter whose students have accumulated many successes.
 Shar is also proud to note that several local trainers in the South Denver area have been coached by Shar over the years and they are now not only benefiting from Shar's coaching in competition but their students are benefiting too.
 Shar is also active in several local agility clubs and has been an avid supporter and advocate of agility in Colorado.